Summer Sale Now On

 • Saddle Fit Issues: When a saddle is too wide, narrow, or doesn't perfectly fit a horse's back, a corrective pad can help fill in gaps or lift the saddle to provide a more balanced fit.

-• Changing Horses: Riders who use the same saddle for multiple horses or have a growing or changing horse may find corrective pads useful, as they offer a way to make temporary adjustments without needing a new saddle.
+• Changing Horses: Riders who use the same saddle for different horses may find corrective pads helpful.
+These pads allow for quick adjustments without needing to buy a new saddle.

 • Horses with Asymmetry: Some horses naturally develop muscle asymmetry, meaning one side of their body is more developed than the other.
 Corrective pads can help balance the saddle on these types of horses.